nikhilkumar0102/Elevate_Labs-Cyber-Security-Internship/Task8 Working with VPN/README.md

 - **Not Always Private**: Some free VPNs might track or sell your data.
 Always check if they have a no-logs policy.
 - **Some Websites Block VPNs**: Streaming services like Netflix may block VPN servers, so you might need to try different ones.
 - **Legal Risks**: Using a VPN to access blocked content might break some website rules or local laws, so be careful.

-## Extra Tips for Beginners
-- **Start with Free, Upgrade Later**: Free VPNs are great to try out, but paid ones (like NordVPN or ExpressVPN) often give you faster speeds and more servers.
-- **Use on All Devices**: Install the VPN on your phone, laptop, or tablet for protection everywhere.
-- **Check for Updates**: Keep the VPN app updated for the best security and features.
-- **Ask for Help**: If the VPN isn’t working, check the provider’s website for support or FAQs.